 Abnormally cold weather puts pipes at risk.
 You could have lived in your home for years and never had a problem, however, you can’t always predict a problem arising and prevention is always better than cure.
 Frozen pipes are more common in colder areas of the home like the loft, garage or under sinks.

-Here are a few simple steps you can take to prevent your pipes from freezing.
+Here are a few simple steps you can take to stop pipes freezing during a UK winter.

-This keeps the pipes warm and ensures a constant flow of water through the water system.
-The warm water can help prevent your pipes from freezing.
+Central heating keeps the pipes warm and ensures a constant flow of water through the water system.
+The warm water can help prevent frozen or burst pipes.

 Allow the faucet to drip